-While the anaerobic digestion industry has been creating wet anaerobic digestion plants and the public have become familiar with the characteristic “domed circular digesters” of “wet” anaerobic digestion, there is another type of AD which has remained largely a “secret”, from most people.
+While the anaerobic digestion industry has been creating wet anaerobic digestion plants and the public has become familiar with the characteristic “domed circular digesters” of “wet” anaerobic digestion, there is another type of AD which has remained largely a “secret”, from most people.

 Dry anaerobic digestion process plants look nothing like these well-known iconic reactors.
-It would be hard to spot one anywhere, unless told about it in advance.
-These biogas producing plants, are nevertheless, in use around the world, and their numbers are growing.
+It would be hard to spot one anywhere unless told about it in advance.
+These biogas producing plants are nevertheless, in use around the world, and their numbers are growing.

 The process takes place in tunnels (as shown on the cover of this book), or in huge slowly rotating tubular (horizontally-mounted) drums.
 These are used instead of the wet AD system’s large tanks.
-Plus, the pipes and pumps, used to move the organic feed material through the system.
+Plus, the pipes and pumps, are used to move the organic feed material through the system.

-The advantage of this so called, “secret” process, is that it produces biogas from solid organic wastes in the solid form.
+The advantage of this so-called, “secret” process, is that it produces biogas from solid organic wastes in the solid form.
 Water is still essential to the process, but there is less of it used.
 It is usually added as part fresh water, and part recycled digestate.
 The water/digestate is added as soon as the fresh feed-stock waste material has been placed within the anaerobic tunnel “reactor vessel”, and sealed off from the entry of air.

 The recycled digestate is naturally loaded with “seed” organisms which will do the fermenting of this fresh feed material.
 It is added with the water/digestate mixture as soon as each tunnel section has been loaded with organic material and the doors at each end, have been closed and sealed.
 The digestate/ water mixture drives the process reaction and the result is biogas and digestate, as in the wet AD processes.

 These dry anaerobic digestion processes have been developed in the background, while the wet processes have been stealing the limelight.
 Dry digesters, so far have a lower conversion rate for the cubic metres of biogas created, per unit weight of organic feed material, than wet systems.
-At first sight that’s a disadvantage.
+At first sight, that’s a disadvantage.